-However, here in the division of we treat both in the same way — as test environments for admins to create and verify the working of site before it is published to the live production environment.
+However, here in the managed applications division of Nexcess, we treat both in the same way — as test environments for admins to create and verify the working of site before it is published to the live production environment.

-Add or remove plugins
+- Add or remove plugins

-Test major software updates
+- Test major software updates

-Reorganize your website
+- Reorganize your website

 After confirming the result in the staging environment, you can deploy the same software code to the live site.

-Nexcess offers different content-related Managed Applications for the web.
+Nexcess offers different content-related managed applications for the web.
 They are:

-For some packages, we provide a free staging environment and for other packages, we provide a development environment (that comes with an extra cost as per the ).
-This article will explain those features and how you can set them up with your live environment.
+For some packages, we provide a free staging environment and for other packages, we provide a development environment (that comes with an extra cost as per the Nexcess Dev Sites Pricing Model).

-Nexcess Staging Environments
+Getting Started With Nexcess Staging Environments

 Then locate your required plan containing the site under which you wish to create the staging environment.
 To the right of the site name you can find an option called Environments.
 Click that option:

 To the right of the Staging Environments option, you can find a Plus (+) button.
 Click on it.

 Upon clicking Plus (+), the user interface will display the screen shown below.
-Make sure you check the checkboxes for “Copy my data to the staging environment” and “Do not anonymize data” as shown in the following screenshot:
+Make sure you check the checkboxes for “Copy my data to the staging environment” and “Do not anonymize data” as shown in the following screenshot.

 And after that, click the Create option.
 The staging site is created, which is a clone of your live production site.
-Then, once again, click the Environments (1) option to find your created staging site:
+Then, once again, click the Environments (1) option to find your created staging site.

 By clicking on the domain name, you will be taken to its management screen Once there, click on the Access option to find the corresponding SSH/FTP login details.

 Using the SSH/FTP details for the staging environment, you can manage the staging site.

-Nexcess Development Environments
+Getting Started With Nexcess Development Environments

-In this case, we are taking an example of a site that is created under a .
-However, the steps are the same for all other plans, including , , etc.
+In this case, we are taking an example of a site that is created under a Managed Magento Plan.
+However, the steps are the same for all other plans, including Craft CMS, Drupal, etc.

-But as mentioned earlier, Nexcess does not offer development or staging environment feature for sites managed under Flexible Cloud Plans.
+But as mentioned earlier, Nexcess does not offer development or staging environment feature for sites managed under flexible cloud plans.
 To create a development environment, following these steps.

 Log in to your Nexcess Client Portal, select the Plans option, and locate your required plan containing the site under which you wish to create the development environment.

 To the right of the site name, you can find the Environments option.
-Click on that option:
+Click on that option.

-The user interface will display the “Development Environments option.
+The user interface will display the Development Environments option.
 To the right of that Development Environments option, you can find a Plus (+) button.
-Click on it.:
+Click on it.

-Upon clicking the Plus (+)Select the preferred Development Environment Package and make sure you check the checkboxes for “Copy my data to the Development environment” and “Do not anonymize data” as shown in the following image:
+Upon clicking the Plus (+) button, you can select the preferred Development Environment Package and make sure you check the checkboxes for “Copy my data to the Development environment” and “Do not anonymize data."

 Then, click the Create option to complete the process.
 The development site will be created after a few minutes.
 You can find its details via the Environments(1) option of the live site.
-Click on it, and then click the View option:

 Then, within the left menu you can see the Access option.
 Click Access to obtain your development site SSH/FTP login credentials.
-When those in your possession, you are free to manage the site accordingly!
+When those in your possession, you are free to manage the site accordingly.

 About the Nexcess Portal